 Good tenure is important, especially if you’re looking for a traditional direct hire, full-time position, but staying somewhere too long can make potential employers weary of your ability and even willingness to learn their processes, software and business.
 Avoid becoming too stale by being receptive to new opportunities outside of your current company.

-4. You can also move on too soon
+4. But don't move on too soon

 If your resume shows a pattern of staying at companies for an average of months instead of years, those are the types of opportunities you’re going to attract — short-term, contract assignments.
 Which is fine, if that’s the work you want.
 In permanent-placement recruiting, we call this a job hopper.
 As a professional, you shouldn’t make decisions on changing jobs based on temporary frustrations.
 If there are situations causing you to make frequent career moves, be prepared to answer questions related to your tenure (or lack thereof) in an interview.
 Don’t approach these questions defensively, but do so with a response you’ve prepared.